AlexanderRosenberg/HA_Caltrain_tracker/docs/CARD_ENHANCEMENTS_v1.3.0.md

 # Card Enhancements - Version 1.3.0

 ## Overview
-The custom Caltrain tracker card has been enhanced with three major features:
+The custom Caltrain tracker card has been enhanced with four major features:
+1. **Visual Configuration Editor** - Easy-to-use GUI for card setup
-1. **Delay indicators** - Shows if trains are running late
+2. **Delay indicators** - Shows if trains are running late
-2. **Manual refresh button** - Refresh data on-demand with operating hours respect
+3. **Manual refresh button** - Refresh data on-demand with operating hours respect
-3. **Station selector** - Choose from multiple stations or use GPS proximity
+4. **Station selector** - Choose from multiple stations or use GPS proximity

 ## New Features

+### 1. Visual Configuration Editor
+- **Built-in GUI**: No need to write YAML for basic configuration
+- **Auto-detection**: Automatically finds all Caltrain sensor entities
+- **Dropdowns**: Easy selection for entities and GPS devices
+- **Live Preview**: See changes as you configure
+- **Field Validation**: Smart field visibility based on options
+- **Help Text**: Descriptions for each configuration option

+**How to Use:**
+1. Add card in Lovelace UI
+2. Search "Caltrain Tracker Card"
+3. Configure using visual interface
+4. Save and done!

-### 1. Delay/Late Train Indicators
+### 2. Delay/Late Train Indicators
 - Displays delay badges on trains that are running late or early
 - **Late trains** show a red badge: `+Xmin` (X = minutes late)
 - **Early trains** show a green badge: `-Xmin` (X = minutes early)